jtrinquier/SoftAlign/README.md

 # SoftAlign: End-to-End Structural Alignment for Protein Data

+UPDATE 12/01/2026: The colab notebooks have been updated to work with the new jax version.

 SoftAlign is an advanced alignment method designed to efficiently compare 3D protein structures.
 By leveraging structural information directly, SoftAlign provides an end-to-end alignment process, allowing for both highly accurate alignments and efficient computations.
 The method uses the 3D coordinates of protein pairs, transforming them into feature vectors through a retrained encoder of ProteinMPNN.
 This similarity matrix is then aligned using two strategies: a differentiable Smith-Waterman method and a novel softmax-based pseudo-alignment approach.

 Our results demonstrate that SoftAlign is able to recapitulate TM-align results while being faster and more accurate than alternative tools like Foldseek.
 While not the fastest alignment method available, SoftAlign excels in precision and is well-suited for integration with other pre-filtering methods.
 Notably, the softmax-based alignment shows superior sensitivity for structure similarity detection compared to traditional methods.